Edwinngera/sparsex/README.md

 * Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
 * Pipeline, come up with standardized shapes for preprocessing, feature_extraction and classification. i.e. whether the incoming image arrays, patches or features are flattened or 2-d or 3-d etc. Take into consideration that some classes/functions are more time consuming than others.
 * Training, toggle between TrainDL and TrainDL_memory.
-* Training, script file.
-Add as entry_points-console script with default config.
-* Training, script file, maybe use command line arguments and --help.
 * Training, config file, maybe use command line like arguments for configrations.
 For example -D for user provided dictionary.
-* Training, install Joachim's SVC outside of python.
-* Training, test basic linSVC functionality.
-* Training, either use subprocess to call linSVC or itegrate it into the python environment.
 * Training, train classifier after extracting features for one image.
 * Feature extraction, standardize/normalize features option after encoding and pooling.
 * Feature extraction, think about using inheritance or composition.